gaoyanwang/Creating_Customer_Segmentation/README.md

 - [matplotlib](http://matplotlib.org/)
 - [scikit-learn](http://scikit-learn.org/stable/)

-You will also need to have software installed to run and execute an [iPython Notebook](http://ipython.org/notebook.html)
+You will also need to have software installed to run and execute an [iPython Notebook](http://ipython.org/notebook.html).

-Udacity recommends our students install [Anaconda](https://www.continuum.io/downloads), i pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
+You are recommended to install [Anaconda](https://www.continuum.io/downloads), i pre-packaged Python distribution that contains all of the necessary libraries and software for this project.

 ### Code

 Template code is provided in the notebook `customer_segments.ipynb` notebook file.
 Additional supporting code can be found in `renders.py`.
-While some code has already been implemented to get you started, you will need to implement additional functionality when requested to successfully complete the project.

 ### Run